 Phone+91 80 2559 6961

-Another veteran Bangalore restaurants that's been in business for decades, Tandoor may be nondescript on the outside but it has the grand ambiance of an old haveli (mansion) on the inside, with chandeliers and beautiful murals painted on its walls.
+Located in central Bangalore, Tandoor Restaurant has been in business for decades.
+While it may be nondescript on the outside, it has the grand ambiance of an old haveli (mansion) on the inside—complete with chandeliers and beautiful murals painted on its walls.
 The kitchen has large glass windows, providing an interesting view of the tandoor and chefs at work.

 AddressG-66, Gem Plaza, Infantry Road, Tasker Town, Shivaji Nagar, Shivaji Nagar, Tasker Town, Shivaji Nagar, Bengaluru, Karnataka 560001, India